Annual Report of the PSIC Audit and Evaluation Committee 2014-15

 - PSIC Financial Statements are audited each year by the OAG.

-- Marise Bédard of the OAG presented the results of the audit of the 2012-2013fiscal year to the Committee on June 18, 2013.
+- Marise Bédard of the OAG presented the results of the audit of the 2013-2014 fiscal year to the Committee on June 26, 2014.
 She advised that the results of the audit resulted in an unmodified opinion on the financial statements.
 No business risks that had significant audit implications were identified.

 - Ms. Bédard confirmed that the audit had gone well and thanked officials of PSIC and CHRC (the financial services provider to PSIC) for their full cooperation.

 - On the recommendation of the AEC, the Commissioner signed the audited financial statements.